YagoBorba/StackCode/README.md

 Awesome!
 StackCode is an open-source project, and we welcome contributions.

-To get started, please read our **[Contribution Guide](docs/CONTRIBUTING.md)**.
+To get started, please read our **[Contribution Guide](CONTRIBUTING.md)**.
 It has everything you need to know about our workflow, code standards, and how to submit your pull requests.

-For technical details, see the [Architecture Guide](docs/ARCHITECTURE.md) and [Self-Hosting Guide](docs/SELF_HOSTING_GUIDE.md).

 ## 📝 License